 Resources for Clinicians

-- Tips for Caregivers on Talking to Youth About Community Viol.pdf.
-The Center recently published a resource on how to help youth cope with upsetting events in a positive way.
+- Tips for Caregivers: Talking to Youth: The Center recently published a resource on how to help youth cope with upsetting events in a positive way.

-- Tips for Administrators on Leadership During Community Confl_1.pdf.
-The Center recently published a resource on how to help students cope with upsetting events in a positive way.
+- Tips for School Administrators: Providing Effective Leadership in Times of Conflict: The Center recently published a resource on how to help students cope with upsetting events in a positive way.

-- Tips for SMH Providers on Addressing Community Conflict CSMH .pdf The Center recently published a resource on addressing police/community conflicts specifically developed for school mental health providers.
+- Tips for School Mental Health Providers: Addressing Conflicts: The Center recently published a resource on addressing police/community conflicts specifically developed for school mental health providers.

-The Center for School Mental Health compiled a CSMHCliniciansSuggestionsMHWeek.pdf related to school mental health for Children’s Mental Health Awareness week.
-In addition, clinician Jennifer Lease, LGSW with the University of Maryland School Mental Health Program, compiled CSMHMorningAnnoucements.pdf for schools to use during awareness week.
+- Children's Mental Health Awareness: The Center for School Mental Health compiled a list of Clinician Suggestions for Mental Health Awareness Week related to school mental health for Children’s Mental Health Awareness week.
+In addition, clinician Jennifer Lease, LGSW with the University of Maryland School Mental Health Program, compiled Morning Announcements for schools to use during awareness week.
 Students can share tips, facts, or stories with their peers over the morning annoucements in order to spread awareness about children’s mental health.

 Summary of Recognized Evidence-Based Programs Implemented by Expanded School Mental Health Programs